MINJILEE-PURDUE/SummerIntern/Argonne2022/robotics/README.md

-# Environment description to control/manage Opentrons under the Docker container
+# Environment description to control/manage Opentrons using the Docker container
 Prerequisites: Basic Linux experience, familiarity with single-board computers like a Raspberry Pi, and a basic skill of Docker/ROS.

 ### Table of contents: